kyang5/coursedescriptions/source/lakeShoreSpring.rst

     | Cuneo Hall:311 (Lake Shore) Monday, Wednesday 01:40PM-03:35

     **Notes:**
-    Students enrolled in COMP 271-001 (Lecture) will be automatically enrolled in COMP 271-01L (Lab).
     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp271`